therealcooperpark/hero/README.md

 It also includes **sidekick.py** which can be used to run fastGEAR on each individual core-gene following Roary.
 It works by:

-1) Using Roary's *clustered_proteins* file to find core genes in the pan-genome and extracting individual gene alignments from *pan_genome_sequences* directory.
+1) Using Roary's *clustered_proteins* file to find core genes in the pan-genome and extracting individual gene alignments from *pan_genome_sequences* directory (requires the use of -z command).

 2) Uses Roary's original input gff files to rename FASTA headers in each alignment file to the original gff name rather than gene ID

-3) *optionally* runs fastGEAR on each renamed gene_alignment.
-Immediately ready for HERO
+3) *optionally* runs fastGEAR on each renamed gene alignment.
+Results are immediately ready for HERO

 ## INSTALLATION